david-walters/Milestone-3-broken/README.md

 ## NOTE:

 The updated live version to view the website is on the other repository called Milestone-3-fixed-.
-It was a quick solution to a bug that I encountered.
+It was a quick solution to a bug that I encountered until this is fixed.
 The link is at the bottom of this README file.

 # Product Page Challenge - Milestone Project 3